The world of off-road racing is more popular than ever!

 The attached press release helps you build a ready-made story for your local paper.
 Any reporter will be able to use this with minimal effort, and reporters like it when you do the hard work for them!
 Use the tips below to increase your chances of getting the story published.

-Download the attached press release and fill in the blanks with your information - your name, hometown, age, sponsors, etc. Feel free to add additional info or paragraphs on yourself.
+Download the attached press release and edit the text that is currently red with your information - your name, hometown, age, sponsors, etc. Feel free to add additional info or paragraphs on yourself.
 The more info on the local racer (you) the better.

 If there is a GNCC race near your hometown, include the race specifics as well.
 You may even want to reach out to the sports reporter and invite them to the race.